5 Tips To Have an Amazing First Family Holiday Abroad

-The summer break is just around the corner, and so many of us are preparing to go away for a couple of weeks in the sunshine.
+The summer break is just around the corner, so many of us are preparing to go away for a couple of weeks in the sunshine.
 Hoorah!
-This is truly our favourite time of year- after all, we all work so hard for the whole year, so those two weeks of sun and sand are definitely well earned by the time we get there!
+This is truly our favourite time; we all work so hard during the year, so those two weeks of sun and sand are definitely well-earned by the time we get there!
 When you're a parent though, holidays can take on a whole different vibe.

 It's all in the planning.
-When you're taking small children away with you, it really does pay to be as organised as possible.
-Make lists, use the calendar on your phone to schedule in important 'must do' tasks before you travel, get a guide book and scour it for details on where you're staying.
-Leave no stone unturned and you stand a much better chance of getting the most out of your holiday.
+When you're taking small children away with you, it really does pay to be as prepared as possible.
+Make lists, use the calendar on your phone to schedule in important 'must do' tasks before you travel, get a guidebook and scour it for details about where you're staying.
+Get organised and you stand a much better chance of getting the most out of your holiday.

 A few things that need planning and should not be left to chance:

-- How you're getting there- tickets, money, passport!
+- How you're getting there; tickets and passport!
 Make sure you have times and locations written down and kept safely so that you can access them easily.
 For the kids, it's a good idea to pack plenty of activities and snacks to make the journey as easy as possible, so add that to your planning list too.
 Read this post for tips on flying with babies and toddlers.

-Just as it is here in the UK, sun protection for the whole family is a must on holiday, so don't leave home without it.
-Read this post for more information on why it is essential for you all.
+Just as it is here at home, sun protection for the whole family is a must on holiday, so don't leave home without it.
+Don’t forget to pack SnoozeShade for your buggy and travel cot too.

-Holidays with the family really can be hard work, but nothing in life is easy if it's worth doing.
+Holidays with the family really can be hard work - but nothing in life is easy if it's worth doing.
 You're going to make lots of happy memories, so make sure you document them.
-Older kids can also keep notes in a holiday diary, which is a fantastic way to remember your amazing Sumer travels.
+Older kids can also keep notes in a holiday diary, which is a fantastic way to remember your amazing Summer travels.

 The Essentials You Need for Travelling with Kids